Eating Disorders: National Clinical Programme

 - To reduce relapse rates though all of the above measures.

-- Continue the development of the Eating Disorder hub network through the recruitment of additional dedicated Eating Disorder Teams across the HSE in line with the Model of Care.
+- Advance the development of the Eating Disorder Hub Network through the recruitment of three additional specialist community Eating Disorder Teams across the HSE in line with the Model of Care;

 - Develop and pilot day programme strategy;